quavedev/oss/README.md

 ## Projects

-We have many open-source projects below we list a few - we will be back here later to list all of them:
+We have many open-source projects below.
+We list a few - we will be back here later to list all of them:

 ### Meteor